ChicagoCityscape/pins/README.md

 ## Township and township neighborhood boundaries
 Townships are tax collecting boundaries and the sub-township neighborhood helps the township assessor asses a property's value.

 This data is a manually-drawn GIS boundary of all of the townships and township neighborhoods within the City of Chicago.
-Drawing the boundary edges was assisted by the street center lines and other official boundary data.
+Drawing the boundary edges was based on Cook County assessor maps (like this one for [Lake Township, neighborhood 30](http://www.cookcountyassessor.com/valuationstatistics/maps/LakeNei_030.pdf)) and was assisted by the street center lines and other official boundary data.
 Drawn by [Yonah Freemark](https://github.com/yfreemark).

 ### Get the data
 * [Download as a zipped shapefile](https://github.com/ChicagoCityscape/pins/blob/master/chicago_townships.zip).
 Projection is EPSG:3435, Illinois StatePlane East (feet)